Group actions with commensurated subsets, wallings and cubings: Commensurating actions of topological groups

 Since $1\in F$, we have $M'=M\cup\bigcup_{f\in F\smallsetminus\{1\}}fM$, while if $f\notin H$ we have $fM\cap X=\emptyset$.
 Hence $M'\cap X=M$.

 If $L$ is the stabilizer of $M$ in $H$, then $L$ is open by assumption.
 We then see that $M'$ is stabilized by $\bigcap_{f\in F}fLf^{-1}$, which is open. \end{proof}

-\begin{prop} Let $G$ be a topological group and $N$ a normal subgroup.
-Let $\ell$ be a cardinal definite function on $G$ whose restriction to $N$ is bounded.
-Then there exists a cardinal definite function $\bar{\ell}$ on $G/N$ such that, denoting by $\pi:G\to G/N$ the natural projection, we have $\ell-\bar{\ell}\circ\pi$ is bounded. \end{prop}
+\begin{cor} Let $G$ be a topological group and $H$ an open subgroup of finite index.
+Then for every cardinal definite function $\ell$ on $H$, there exists a cardinal definite function $\ell'$ on $G$ such that $\ell'|_H\ge\ell$. \end{cor}

-\begin{lem} Let $G$ be a topological group and $N$ a normal subgroup.
-Let $\ell$ be a cardinal definite function on $G$ vanishing on $N$ (and hence $N$-invariant).
-Then the resulting cardinal definite function $\bar{\ell}$ on $G/N$ is cardinal definite. \end{lem} \begin{proof} Note that the function $\bar{\ell}$ on $G/N$ is continuous by definition of the quotient topology.